 It has established an audit committee and a remuneration committee with formally delegated duties and responsibilities and with written terms of reference.

 From time to time, separate committees may be set up by the Board to consider specific issues when the need arises.
 Due to the size of the Company, the Directors have decided that issues concerning the nomination of directors will be dealt with by the Board rather than by a committee.

-The audit committee is chaired by Clint Smith and its other members are Richard Hargreaves and Mark Britto, all of whom are non-executive directors.
+The audit committee is chaired by Keith Butcher and its other members are Richard Hargreaves and Mark Britto, all of whom are non-executive directors.
 The audit committee will meet formally at least two times a year and otherwise as required.
 It will have the responsibility for ensuring that the financial performance of the Company is properly reported on and reviewed and its role includes monitoring the integrity of the financial statements of the Company (including annual and interim accounts and results announcements), reviewing internal control and risk management systems, reviewing any changes to accounting policies, reviewing and monitoring the extent of the non-audit services undertaken by external auditors, and advising on the appointment of external auditors.
-Mr Smith will retire from the Board in April 2018 and his replacement as Chairman of the audit committee will be Mr Butcher.

 The Company has adopted a dealing code for the Directors and certain employees, which is appropriate for a company whose stock is admitted to trading on AIM (particularly relating to the prohibition of dealing during closed periods).
 The Company will take all reasonable steps to ensure compliance by the Directors and any relevant employees with the terms of that dealing code.